italia/eid-wallet-it-docs/docs/en/remote-flow.rst

 Redirect URI
 ------------

-When the Relying Party provides the redirect URI, the Wallet Instance MUST send the user-agent to this redirect URI.
+When the Relying Party provides the redirect URI, the Wallet Instance MUST redirect the user-agent to the location defined in the redirect URI.
 The redirect URI allows the Relying Party to continue the interaction with the End-User on the device where the Wallet Instance resides after the Wallet Instance has sent the Authorization Response to the response URI.

 The Relying Party MUST include a response code within the redirect URI.
 The response code is a fresh, cryptographically random number used to ensure only the receiver of the redirect can fetch and process the Authorization Response.
 The number could be added as a path component, as a parameter or as a fragment to the URL.
 It is RECOMMENDED to use a cryptographic random value of 128 bits or more at the time of the writing of this specification.